-Generally, you will be aware we have collected your personal information or have authorised us to collect personal
+Generally, you will be aware we have collected your personal information or you have authorised us to collect personal

 information from third parties.
 If you are not aware that we have collected information from third parties, we will take reasonable steps to notify you of the collection of the personal information

 Your personal information may be used to:

-- assess applications for grants or funding;
+- assess applications for funding, grants, awards or scholarships;

 - research and develop our services and projects.

-If we receive unsolicited personal information, as soon as reasonably possible we determine if we could have collected
+If we receive unsolicited personal information, as soon as reasonably possible, we determine if we could have collected

 the personal information under the APP if we had solicited the information.
-If we consider we could have collected the personal information, we will retain it as if we had collected it under the APP.
+If we consider we could have collected the personal information, we will retain it as if we had collected it under the

-If we consider we could not have collected the personal information, we will (if it is lawful and reasonable
+If we consider we could not have collected the personal information under the APP, we will (if it is lawful and reasonable

 - outsourced service providers who manage the services we provide;

-- your representatives (eg your authorised representatives or legal advisers);
+- your representatives (eg your authorised representatives or legal advisers)

 - credit reporting and fraud-checking agencies;